chpc-uofu/OOD-apps-v3/rstudio_server_app/README.md

 Stuff below is deprecated now - the rocker and bioconductor based Docker images work without need to hand modify the container

+Nov19

-As of Nov19 using Virginia Tech's R containers, as compared to previously used OSC's.
+Using Virginia Tech's R containers, as compared to previously used OSC's.
 The main reason for this is that VT includes some commonly used R packages in the container so users don't have to install them, and, they have different containers for different needs (Bioinformatics, Geospatial).

 The containers are at: [https://hub.docker.com/u/rsettlag](https://hub.docker.com/u/rsettlag)
 VT's OOD apps are at: [https://github.com/rsettlage/ondemand2](https://github.com/rsettlage/ondemand2)